Langdale CofE School

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

-Staff have been trained in Reading Intervention, teaching pupils with SpLD, and teaching children with autism, Maths Recovery and Mindfulness.
+Staff have been trained in Reading Intervention, teaching pupils with SpLD, hearing impairment and autism, Maths Recovery and Mindfulness.

 - How will my child/young person be included in activities outside this classroom including school trips?